 And speaking of second-time-around opportunities, the Switch has been the greatest advocate of its predecessor, the Wii U, that the gaming world's ever seen.
-Released just recently, Super Mario 3D World is the latest in an ever-lengthening line of Wii U ports to have made the jump from an underloved and misunderstood console to one that people have bought with ravenous enthusiasm.
+Released in early 2021, Super Mario 3D World was another entry in an ever-lengthening line of Wii U ports to have made the jump from an underloved and misunderstood console to one that people have bought with ravenous enthusiasm.

 In the Switch's launch year, Mario Kart 8 Deluxe landed and immediately showed how the new console could breathe fantastic new life into games of the previous few years.
 Released in 2014, Mario Kart 8 was already the best Mario Kart title of all time; but its bells-and-whistles, all-DLC-included, expanded-roster, better-Battle-mode Deluxe version really set a new high when it came out in April 2017.
-By the end of 2020, Mario Kart 8 Deluxe had sold over 33 million units, making it the top-selling Switch game.
+By the end of 2020, Mario Kart 8 Deluxe had sold over 33 million units, making it the top-selling Switch game; and in February 2022, that sales number has gone past 43 million.
 It's also the best-selling Wii U game ever released, too.
 Not bad for a series that began back on the Super Nintendo, in 1992.

 Lest we forget, of course, that Breath of the Wild is, really, a Wii U game playing pretend at being a Switch title, given it launched simultaneously for both consoles (and pretty much plays the same, on each, minor Switch improvements excepted).
 Other unmissable Wii U games to have made the leap to Switch include the action genre all-timer Bayonetta 2, the charming puzzler Captain Toad: Treasure Tracker (which also transferred to the 3DS quite brilliantly), Pikmin 3, Tokyo Mirage Sessions, Donkey Kong Country: Tropical Freeze and - albeit dressed as a sequel - Super Mario Maker (2).

 The Switch has given an awesome library of games another chance to impress - and I know I speak for many owners, with or without a Wii U collecting dust, when I say I'd love to see some more make the transition.
-Sure, even Star Fox Zero.
+If there was a way to convert the multiplayer fun of Nintendo Land, that'd be amazing - and sure, I'd even give Star Fox Zero another go.

 The Virtual Boy, oh dear.
-Virtual reality in gaming hasn't really caught on yet, even now in 2021 - and when Nintendo launched its Virtual Boy console in 1995, it stood even less of a chance.
+Virtual reality hasn't really caught on with the gaming mainstream in the 21st century, and when Nintendo launched its Virtual Boy console in 1995, it stood even less of a chance.
 It did not hang around for long.
 At least it came out, mind, which is more than can be said for the CD peripheral for the Super Nintendo that Sony was at one time earmarked to manufacture.
 And if you know your gaming history, you already know how that aborted contract played out.